almien1/forKathryn/your-notes.md

 Maybe want a two-part prefix like A001,A001 for one command, B001,B002 for the next command so we don't need to renumber things if going back to add unit tests into the earlier work.

+Briefly tested unicode names, but visual studio's debug console's code page doesn't support it - e.g. "O 単体テスト" gives "opening account with name ?????".
+The unit test works correctly though and returns "opening account with name 単体テスト.
+Given the notes about not overanalysing things, I'll probably just note that this works well enough to not be introducing vulnerabilities with unicode input, but won't leave the test in because it would give a load of compiler warnings about characters not being displayable.

 # Next steps: